kimpham54/kimpham54.github.io/README.md

 - hugo needed a big upgrade, as did archie
 - added a shortcode for more spaces, {{< space >}}
 - added hideDate and showTitle parameters for front matter
+- i've noticed an unidentified cause related to uploading images for an issue when i can't push, updates to hugo need to be done in this case incrementally. remove all in public and rebuild.
+NOW RESOLVED with git config --global http.postBuffer 524288000

 2022-08-17
 A fresh new look as of August 2022 inspired by https://maxammann.org/ and the open transparent work of https://ashleyblewer.com/.
 Using the more frequently updated Archie theme (https://github.com/athul/archie), wanted to keep it simple without netlify, want to use Github Actions to build and load rather than have two repositories for deployment.
 Migrated all my content over.